maybe writing a graphic novel

 batman's head was still hanging from the tree the next morning and from a distance it sort of looked like i was the victim of a hate crime.

-because i like this neighbor cat so much i was given a birthday cake in his shape. i don't even know these neighbors and i was thinking how strange for them to ever learn we ate their cat in effigy after hanging this black thing from my tree.
+because i like the neighbor cat that hangs out here so much i was given a birthday cake in his shape. i don't even know these neighbors and i was thinking how strange for them to ever learn we ate their cat in effigy after hanging a black figure from my tree.

 i am depressed that on surveys i am no longer in the 25-35 age bracket. the 36-49 bracket is completely terrible.